Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Upper-atmospheric chemistry and insolation

-\immediate\write\tempfile{\unexpanded{\centerline{{\bf Chapter 13}}}} [H-IV:9] ``As one moves up in altitude in a planetary atmosphere, several important changes in composition and structure are apparent.
+\ors[IV:9] ``As one \indexit{atmosphere!upper atmosphere}}moves up in altitude in a planetary atmosphere, several important changes in composition and structure are apparent.
 Most notably, as a consequence of hydrostatic equilibrium, the gas density decreases, {\em i.e.,} the air becomes 'thinner'. [\ldots\ W]ith decreasing density, the frequency of collisions between atmospheric molecules decreases to the point where bulk motions such as turbulence are no longer able to mix the atmosphere.
 Instead, molecular diffusion becomes the more rapid process and this also leads to a composition change whereby the lighter constituents, typically atomic species such as atomic oxygen, diffuse upward more rapidly than their heavier counterparts such as O$_2$, N$_2$ or CO$_2$.
-The region where the atmosphere is well mixed is known as the homosphere; the region where diffusive separation dominates is known as the heterosphere. [\ldots]'' [H-IV:9.1.1] Because ''molecular diffusion coefficients ($D$) vary inversely as [the square root of the] molecular mass, the molecular diffusion velocities are greater for the lighter constituents and smaller for heavier constituents.
-Furthermore, they vary inversely as the total density ({\em i.e.,} diffusion of a gas is more rapid if collisions are less frequent), thus $D$ increases with altitude.''\activity{The approximate scaling of the molecular diffusion coefficient $D$ with molecular mass $m$ and particle density $n$ follows from energy equilibrium of the constituent particles.
+The region where the atmosphere is well mixed is known as the \indexit{definition!homosphere}homosphere; the region where diffusive separation dominates is known as the \indexit{definition!heterosphere}heterosphere. [\ldots]'' \ors[IV:9.1.1] Because ''molecular \indexit{atmosphere!molecular diffusion}diffusion coefficients ($D$) vary inversely as [the square root of the] molecular mass, the molecular diffusion velocities are greater for the lighter constituents and smaller for heavier constituents.
+Furthermore, they vary inversely as the total density ({\em i.e.,} diffusion of a gas is more rapid if collisions are less frequent), thus $D$ increases with altitude.''\sactivity{$\circledS$ {\em Show:} The approximate scaling of the molecular diffusion coefficient $D$ (measuring the mean square displacement per unit time) with molecular mass $m$ and particle density $n$ follows from energy equilibrium of the constituent particles.
 Formulate $D$ as function of the collisional cross section $\sigma$ and of temperature and density in the case of self-diffusion, {\em i.e.,} for molecules diffusing among themselves.
-For a mixture of components, mutual diffusion needs to be considered.}
+For a mixture of components, mutual diffusion needs to be considered. \mylabel{act:diffcoeff} \solution{diffcoeff}}